-The 'Toward the next lower WHO Interim Target scenario' maximizes cost-effectiveness by identifying the measures that deliver differentiated exposure targets at the least cost for each region.
-While the analysis was carried out for each of the 31 study regions, Figure 3.9 presents the impacts of individual measures on mean exposure levels in six aggregated areas, namely the Indo-Gangetic Plain, other regions of India, Bangladesh, Nepal, Pakistan, and Sri Lanka.
-The blue bars indicate exposure improvements that will result from implementation of the 2018 legislation, the orange bars show exposure reductions from the cost-effective measures in the 'Toward the next lower WHO Interim Target scenario', and the gray bars outline the scope for further improvements from measures that are not cost-effective in this scenario.
-Depending on the sector, further improvements that fall into these gray bars include more expensive clean cookstove variants, control of smaller units in the power sector, and the retrofitting of vehicles to meet the equivalent of the Euro-6 emissions standard.6
+The toward the next lower WHO Interim Target scenario maximizes cost-effectiveness by identifying the measures that deliver differentiated exposure targets at the least cost for each region.
+Although the analysis was carried out for each of the 31 study regions, figure 3.7 presents the impacts of individual measures on mean exposure levels in six aggregated areas: the Indo-Gangetic Plain, other regions of India, Bangladesh, Nepal, Pakistan, and Sri Lanka.
+The dark green bars indicate exposure improvements that will result from implementation of the 2018 legislation, the orange bars show exposure reductions from the cost-effective measures in the toward the next lower WHO Interim Target scenario, and the blue bars outline the scope for further improvements that fall into the gray bars include more expensive clean cookstove variants, control of smaller units in the power sector, and the retrofitting of vehicles to meet the equivalent of the Euro-6 emissions standard.3 c.
+Ad hoc selection of measures scenario in 2030 e.
+Compliance with WHO Interim Target 1 scenario everywhere in South Asia, 2030 d.
+Maximum technically feasible emissions reductions scenario in 2030 f.
+Toward the next lower WHO Interim Target scenario in 2030